 And while the mix of thinly sliced steak with yellow melted cheese is surprisingly irresistible, there’s actually a lot more to enjoy in Philadelphia.

-Don’t miss these other Philadelphia foods on your visit to the city.
+Don’t miss these other famous Philadelphia foods on your visit to the city.

 • • •